All tools › Planning & Kickoff › Program Charter Template

 One purchase, yours to keep.
 Use it on every program, customize for your team.
 Works in Excel and Google Sheets.

-Why programs without charters always overshoot scope
+Why programs without charters drift on scope

 Three months into every program, someone asks "is X in scope?" and the team has three different answers.
-By month six, the program has accreted four adjacent initiatives that nobody formally approved but everyone is somehow committed to.
-By the end, you're 40% over budget and the success metric has shifted twice.
+By month six, the program has accreted four adjacent initiatives nobody formally approved but everyone is somehow committed to.
+By the end, you're well over budget and the success metric has shifted twice.

 "A charter without an out-of-scope section is a wishlist."